 There are special circumstances in which our school will move from traditional on-campus learning to a distance learning model.
 In situations where the physical campus is closed and students have to learn from home, it is expected that all students will have access to the Internet and have access to their own individual computer.
 Students should also have a quiet and dedicated area in the home that is free of distractions to complete assigned coursework.
 Families that have more than one student should be aware that teachers may require that students log into apps such as Zoom at the same time.
 If you need to access public facilities (ie. Public library) to use the Internet, you should create a back-up plan to ensure students have the ability to use the Internet (ie. relative's home).
-The school is not responsible for printing paper packets or creating alternative assignments for students without Internet access in the home.
-The school is also not responsible for providing computers to students for home use.
-Parents/guardians and students will be made aware of due dates and deadlines for student assignments by the school administration at the onset of activating the distancing learning plan.
+The school is not responsible for printing paper packets.
+Students will be made aware of due dates and deadlines for student assignments by the school administration at the onset of activating the distancing learning plan.